veeshanr/veeshanr.github.io/pages/research.md

 Although primarily trained as an applied micro-economist, my research frequently traverses into interdisciplinary territories.
 My core research interests lie in the environmental and developmental issues facing vulnerable populations.
 Below is a preview of my past and current research:

 1. [Rayamajhee, V., & Joshi, A. (2018).
 Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund.
 Renewable Energy,129(A),237-244.]
 [1]
+2. Rayamajhee, V., & Bohara, A. (forthcoming).Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.
+Journal of International Development.
-2. van der Goes, D., Edwardson, N., Rayamajhee, V., Hollis,C.,& Hunter, D. (in press).
+3. van der Goes, D., Edwardson, N., Rayamajhee, V., Hollis,C.,& Hunter, D. (in press).
 An Iron Triangle ROI Model for Healthcare.
 ClinicoEconomics and Outcomes Research.

 Under Review:

-3. “Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.” (with Alok K. Bohara)-Revision submitted
 4. “Do voluntary associations reduce hunger?
 An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.” (with Alok K. Bohara)

 Papers nearing completion/Working Papers: